-The 20 Best Weight Loss Foods, by The Biggest Loser's Dietitian
+The 19 Best Weight-Loss Foods, by The Biggest Loser's Dietitian

 For optimal results, pick up my go-to grocery items and use them to prepare your meals and snacks for the days ahead.
 Many weight-loss winners find that preparing their meals and cutting up produce before the start of a hectic work week helps keep them on track towards success.
 Be sure to make enough food so that you can eat three well-balanced meals and two healthy snacks a day.
 This schedule will keep your metabolism humming and help you stay on a path toward total health.

-And for more calorie-burning hacks, check out these 55 Best-Ever Ways to Boost Your Metabolism!
+And for more calorie-burning hacks, check out these 50 Best-Ever Ways to Boost Your Metabolism.

-Not only are they good for total health, but the fiber in healthy carbs makes them excellent appetite suppressants.
-I recommend taking in 45 percent of your daily calories from complex carbohydrates.
-Here are some of the best bets for your waistline:
+Not only are they good for total health, but the fiber in healthy carbs also makes them excellent appetite suppressants.
+I recommend taking in 45% of your daily calories from complex carbohydrates.
+Here are some of the best bets for your waistline.

 It's finally time to give the humble blueberry proper praise—and add them to your daily diet.
 What makes them so great?
 Blueberries may help blast away stubborn belly fat by turning on your get-lean genes, according to University of Michigan researchers.
 After a 90-day trial, the rats fed a blueberry-enriched diet showed significantly reduced belly fat than the control group.
 But that's not all!
 The sweet fruit also contains compounds that ward off and reverse age-related loss of memory and motor coordination.